Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## e (Exponentiation)

-Exponentiate two numbers / get every nth character of a string / get length of a regex match
+Exponentiate two numbers / extend string / get length of a regex match

 ### Overloads

 - num a, num b: `a ** b (exponentiation)`
-- str a, num b: `every bth character of a`
+- str a, num b: `append a[0] until a is length b (spaces are used if a is empty)`
-- num a, str b: `every ath character of b`
+- num a, str b: `append b[0] until b is length a (spaces are used if b is empty)`
 - str a, str b: `regex.search(pattern=a, string=b).span() (Length of regex match)`
 -------------------------------
 ## f (Flatten)